Co-Design of Soft Gripper with Neural Physics: Methods

 \subsubsection{Co-design of Stiffness and Pose}

-We optimize the design and poses for each individual object, or jointly optimize for all the objects within the dataset.
+We optimized the design and poses for each individual object, or jointly optimized for all the objects within the dataset.
 Denote the pose of the gripper in all the sampled candidate pose set $\mathcal{P}$ to be $\mathbf{p} \in \mathcal{P}$ and the stiffness vector to be $\mathbf{k}$.
-The objective of this optimization is formulated as { } In Algorithm \ref{alg:joint_opt}, we begin with an initial set of candidate grasp poses and stiffness parameters, treating each object as its own group.
+The objective for an object set $\mathcal{O}$ is formulated as (all variables are conditioned on $\mathbf{p},\mathbf{k}$ but omitted for simplicity): { } In Algorithm \ref{alg:joint_opt}, we begin with an initial set of candidate grasp poses and stiffness parameters, treating each object as its own group.
 At each iteration, we evaluate the loss for all pose–stiffness pairs within each group, sort them, and retain the top $B=5$ lowest losses (and their corresponding pose indices).
 We define the total loss as the sum of these $B$ losses across all objects, and perform a gradient‐descent update on the stiffness parameters via our smooth neural surrogate.
 Once the top‐$B$ losses for each group converge, we reduce each group to its single best pose and continue optimizing until all groups’ best losses stabilize.
 The algorithm then returns the optimized stiffness distribution and grasp pose for each object.